MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ### Net Present Value ###

 The first economic topic is NPV (Net Present Value).
-In essence, NPV says a dollar today is worth more than a dolar tomorrow.
+In essence, NPV says a dollar today is worth more than a dollar tomorrow.

 **This means we should earn money sooner and spend money later, all other things being equal.**